raffertyuy/Handwriting-to-Markdown-GPT/README.md

 > Since I'm using Obsidian for my second brain, my final markdown image link uses `![[image_path]]` instead of the standard `![name](image_path)` format.

 ### Deployment
-- `code.json` is the copy-paste from the Logic Apps's code view that I personally use, after building with the Logic App designer.
+- `code.json` is the copy-pasted code from the Logic Apps's code view, for reference.
+This is the exact code that I personally use after using the Logic App designer.
 - `azuredeploy.json` is the ARM template to be deployed to azure, generated from the resource group's "export template"